rfjakob/gocryptfs/README.md

 addition to storing the *master key* in a safe place (the master key is printed when mounting).

-That said, I am dogfooding on gocryptfs for some time now.
-In fact, all gocryptfs development happens inside a mounted gocryptfs filesystem, with no issues so far.

 Only Linux is supported at the moment.
 Help wanted for a Mac OS X port.

 Testing